 The oyster’s story

 Like lobsters, oysters were once considered cheap eats.
-They were abundant the 1800’s, eaten by the working class, served in pies in Britain and as street food in American cities.
+They were abundant in the 1800’s, consumed raw and cooked by the working class, served in pies in Britain and as street food in American cities.

-Restaurants all over Connecticut now vie for Oyster Honors (Go Oyster Club!), and CT VISIT even sports a wonderful “Oyster Trail Map” (click to enlarge.)
+Restaurants throughout Connecticut now vie for Oyster Honors (Go Oyster Club!) and CT VISIT even sports a wonderful “Oyster Trail Map” (below, click to enlarge.)

-The only downside to this historic rebound has been what to do with the millions of oyster shells generated as waste.
-Various ideas were floated: grind them up for fertilizer amendments, use them on driveways, leave them in the landfill.
-Not good.
+Perhaps the only downside to this historic rebound has been what to do with the huge volume of empty oyster shells left over.
+Various ideas were floated: grind them up for fertilizer amendments, use them on driveways or in concrete, leave them in the landfill.
+None were good choices.

 Next